caraido/bahavior_rig/outline.md

 		- [x] needs _display lock
 		- [ ] add frame annotation here
 	- [x] Zach: __del__ may have an issue with run() race condition
-	- [ ] dlc:
+	- [ ] Alec: dlc
 		- [ ] new thread in AcquisitionGroup, and logic to handle whether dlc is on, which camera, etc.
 		- [ ] 'trace' button should call acquisitiongroup function to start dlc thread
 		- [ ] dlc thread runs a cam.run_dlc() method which works similar to display() and run(), i.e. while loop
 		- [ ] dlc will acquire self.frame and write to self.pose
 		- [ ] display() will take self.frame, and if self._dlc is true it will call idu.draw_dots on self.pose
 		- [ ] move the cv2.putText into display()
-	- [ ] calibration:
+	- [ ] Alec: calibration
 		- [ ] make sure that we're preventing calibration during dlc, saving (dlc_switch, start, and calibration_switch)
 		- [ ] maybe we'll make a thread for calibration, and will have a while loop accessing self._frame_lock, copying self.frame, and feeding to intrinsic_calibration() etc.
 		- [ ] move intrinsic_calibration to Calib.process_frame(frame)?
 Calib object should store the text and corners, ids
 		- [ ] Camera.display() will call Calib.draw_on_frame(frame)
+- Nidaq
+	- [ ] method(s) to update display settings
+	- [ ] frame_bytes should be constructed in generator
+	- [ ] Zach: update start, stop, del, running, capture, save, etc. methods to conform to new Camera methods
+	- [ ] Zach: add logic so that if display is true and filepath is none then self.log_mode should be LoggingMode.OFF? test this. fixes unwanted.tdms
+	- [ ] remove saving/display switch workarounds
+  - [ ] Zach: move task creation to __init__ but keep some stuff in start when the values might change e.g. readRate/readPeriod.
+Then in stop() we will call nidaqmx.task.stop() instead of .close()
+	- [ ] copy self.sleep() over from Camera
+	- [ ] add audio parameter to flip the y axis
+  - [ ] look into a better frequency

 still to look into:
+[x] Nidaq class
+[ ] utilities folder
-Nidaq class, utilities folder, probably not calib and board classes
+[ ] probably not calib and board classes
+[ ] talk about ProcessingGroup